RonanCodes/ng-certification/README.md

 - "popper.js"

 # Todo's
-I've left TODO's in the project as extra enhancements that could be made.
+I've left TODO's & Notes in the project as extra enhancements that could be made and to point stuff out.

 # Routing
 I'm using hash routing strategy for quick auto reload.